Ukrainians of Romania

 Sizable populations of Ukrainians are also found in Suceava County (5,698 people), Timiș County (5,953), Caraș-Severin County (2,600), Satu Mare County (1,397), Tulcea County (1,317), and Arad County (1,295).
 Ukrainians make up a majority in seven communes of Maramureș County (Bistra, Bocicoiu Mare, Poienile de sub Munte, Remeți, Repedea, Rona de Sus, and Ruscova) and three in Suceava County (Bălcăuți, Izvoarele Sucevei, and Ulma), as well as in Știuca, Timiș and Copăcele, Caraș-Severin.
 According to the 2002 census, 79% of Ukrainians were Eastern Orthodox, organized into the Ukrainian Orthodox Vicariate Sighetu Marmației; 10% Pentecostal; 2.8% Greek-Catholic, organized into the Ukrainian Greek-Catholic Vicariate Rădăuți; 2.1% Seventh-day Adventist; 1.2% Lipovan Orthodox and 2.9% stated they belonged to "another religion".

 A second group of Ukrainians in Romania live in the Dobruja region of the Danube Delta.
 These are descendants of Zaporozhian Cossacks who fled Russian rule in the 18th century.
 In 1830, they numbered 1,095 families.
 Over the years they were joined by other peasants fleeing serfdom in the Russian Empire.
 In 1992, their descendants numbered four thousand people according to official Romanian statistics, while the local community claims to number 20,000.
 Known as Rusnaks, they continue to pursue the traditional Cossack lifestyle of hunting and fishing.

-Other Ukrainians came under the policy of Romanianization following the collapse of Austria-Hungary over the whole of Bukovina and relinquishment of Russian Empire over Bessarabia in 1918; the Romanianization policies brought the closure of the Ukrainian public schools (all such schools were closed until 1928) and the suppression of most of the Ukrainian (Ruthenian) cultural institutions.
-The very term "Ukrainians" was prohibited from the official usage and some Romanians of disputable Ukrainian ethnicity were rather called the "citizens of Romania who forgot their native language" and were forced to change their last names to Romanian-sounding ones.
-Among those who were Romanianized were descendants of Romanians who were assimilated to Ukrainian society in the past.
-Among the latter were in turn the descendants of the Ukrainians who were Rumanized for centuries starting from the 14th century.
+During the interwar period, tens thousands of refugees from the USSR, mostly ethnic Romanians, Ukrainians, Russians, Jews, Tatars and others (many of them coming from Soviet Ukraine) migrated to Romania.

 As an officially recognised ethnic minority, Ukrainians have one seat reserved in the Romanian Chamber of Deputies. Ștefan Tcaciuc held the seat from 1990 until his 2005 death, when he was replaced by Ștefan Buciuta.
 The Union of Ukrainians of Romania obtained 5,457 votes (0.09%) in the Chamber of Deputies election of 2020.

 After 1989, a significant number of Ukrainian citizens (including ethnic Romanians/Moldovans from Ukraine) started immigrating to Romania (students, migrant workers, businesspeople, refugees).
 As of 2019, there are at least 18,000 Ukrainian-born people living in Romania, most of them living in large cities, such as Bucharest, Cluj-Napoca, or Timișoara.

 Around 600,000 Ukrainians have fled to Romania since the start of the Russo-Ukrainian War.